 - Uncommon but still present in World of Warcraft.
 Mages, how many times have you been asked for a soulstone or summon?
 Warlocks, how many times have you been asked for a portal or food and water?
 Come on, we all know it's happened at least once.

 - Due to some classes having to chose to specialize in only one of multiple potential roles this would happen to many non mage classes.
 A druid may be invited to a party to heal when he has allocated all his talents to becoming a giant bear and mauling people, or to do damage when he had specialized in being a slow moving healing tree that couldn't even cast offensive magic in his preferred form.
-The Wrath of the Lich King expansion lowered the occurrence of this by allowing classes to specify which roles they could perform when looking for a group, many players of Shadow priests or Enhancement (melee) shaman still expect them to heal.
+The Wrath of the Lich King expansion lowered the occurrence of this by allowing classes to specify which roles they could perform when looking for a group.

 - In this Oglaf comic a magician is called upon to use his magic to defend the town from a monster, and explains that he's a dentist wizard.
 Fortunately, it turns out that's exactly what the monster needs.